Diseases

 • Transmissibility

-• Understand the processes and mechanisms which underlie transmission of BTV by arthropod vectors, including factors that promote, or act as barriers to transmission / vector competence with specific virus strains
+A better understanding is needed of the processes and mechanisms which underlie transmission by arthropod vectors, including factors that promote or limit transmission/vector competence with specific virus strains.

-• Culicoides saliva contains a large number (undetermined) of individual proteins, including both enzymes (e.g. proteases) and inhibitors.
-The role of these proteins needs further investigation.
+Culicoides saliva contains a large number of uncharacterised proteins, including enzymes (e.g. proteases) and inhibitors.
+The specific role of these proteins in BTV infection, transmission, and virus–host interactions require a more detailed investigation.

-• Investigate further a possible role for oral transmission, through infected colostrum or placenta, in the spread and over-wintering of BTV.
+Investigate the potential role of oral transmission, including infection via colostrum or placental tissues, in both the spread and overwintering of BTV.

 • Pathogenic life cycle stages